Caregiver Decision-Making

-Understand how people make decisions for their aging parents and document this process in the form of personas and journey maps
+Understand how people make decisions for their aging parents and translate these insights into personas and journey maps to guide service and product strategy.

 Lead researcher